 6. Access to Your Personal Data

 FBI records can be requested through both the Freedom of Information Act (FOIA) and the Privacy Act.
 Please read this page carefully to ensure you are making the correct request.
 The Freedom of Information Act allows any person—except fugitives, federal agencies, and foreign intelligence agencies—to request information about organizations, businesses, investigations, historical events, incidents, groups, or deceased persons.
 The Privacy Act allows U.S. citizens and lawfully admitted aliens to request information on themselves or another living person.
-To use the FOIA or Privacy Act to request information held by the IBPF, please visit https://www.fbi.gov/foia/requesting-fbi-records.
+To use the FOIA or Privacy Act to request information held by the IBPF, please visit https://www.fbi.gov/foia/requesting-fbi-records (link is external).